ricokali96/WhatsAppBot/README.md

 WINDOWS ONLY
 ###
 - Chrome driver needs to be in same chrome browser version
-- Create your keys.json for credencials
+- Create keys.json from google api console for credencials

 """"